colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

 -   Unknown parameters for the focal plane exposure equation that were left at their default values, e.g. lens attenuation values.

-Other tests performed with various non-public HDRI imaged similarly have yielded better results with less error.
-Importantly though, the technique is dependent on good metering of the scene upper hemisphere illuminance and the non-clipped capture and correct processing of HDR imagery.
+Other tests performed with various non-public HDRI but imaged similarly have yielded better results with less error.
+Importantly though, the technique is dependent on good metering of the scene upper hemisphere illuminance along with non-clipped capture and correct processing of HDR imagery.

 Finally, I would like to thanks Sebastien Lagarde, Sebastien Lachambre and